HomeCalculatorsEcologyAI Water Footprint Calculator

 The most effective steps are to consolidate queries (combine multiple questions into one), prefer text responses over images or video when both work, and choose AI providers who publish water efficiency data or use renewable-powered, water-efficient facilities.
 Avoiding unnecessary regeneration of outputs also helps, since each attempt draws fresh compute.

-No. Water efficiency varies significantly by data centre location, cooling technology, and energy source.
+Water efficiency varies significantly by data centre location, cooling technology, and energy source.
 Providers in cooler climates, or those using closed-loop cooling or waste-heat recycling, tend to have lower water footprints per query.
 Some providers publish Power Usage Effectiveness (PUE) data but fewer disclose Water Usage Effectiveness (WUE).

 A 500-query month of simple text AI use is roughly equivalent to flushing a toilet ten times or showering for about two minutes.
 Frequent video generation sessions, however, can rival the water footprint of several loads of laundry.
 The AI Water Footprint Calculator makes these comparisons concrete so you can put your usage in context.

 Yes, and training typically dwarfs inference (query) water use.
 Training a single large language model can consume hundreds of thousands of litres of water.
-This calculator focuses on inference — the ongoing cost of using a model — because that is the portion users can directly influence through their daily habits.
+This calculator focuses on inference, the ongoing cost of using a model, because that is the portion users can directly influence through their daily habits.

 The calculator outputs water volumes in litres (L).
 Daily, monthly, and annual figures are all shown so you can see both the per-day impact and how it accumulates over a year of regular AI use.
 One litre is approximately the volume of a standard Indian water bottle.